Kusum-Mishra/NextStepAI/README.md

-# 🎓 Next Step AI – Your Personalized AI Career Coach
+# 🎓 NextStepAI – Your Personalized AI Career Coach

-Next Step AI is an intelligent, AI-powered career coach designed to guide students and professionals in making data-driven career decisions.
+NextStepAI is an intelligent, AI-powered career coach designed to guide students and professionals in making data-driven career decisions.
 From industry insights to resume building, cover letters, and interview preparation, our tool offers a complete suite to help you advance confidently in your career.

 ---